"What can I take home?"

 "That really captures the colours of Cornwall!"

-Here are some of the best Cornwall Gift Ideas - take some little pieces of Cornwall back home for friends, and family and yourself.
+Here are some Cornwall present Ideas – take some gifts back home for friends, family and for yourself.

-This classic striped tableware brings a touch of rustic style, the blue stripe reportedly reminded an early employee of the blue skies and white waves of Cornwall, so it’s a great reminder of the striking Cornish coast.
+This classic striped tableware brings a touch of rustic style.
+The blue stripe reportedly reminded an early employee of the blue skies and white waves of Cornwall, so it’s a great reminder of the striking Cornish coast.
 There are lots of colourways available.
+These will make delightful presents from Cornwall.

 Cornish Brie – A soft full fat mould ripened cheese made with organic pasteurised Cornish cows milk.
 Robust, complex flavour with a rich, creamy centre.
 An exclusive recipe made with organic Cornish milk.